NJdevPro/SMatrix/README.md

 matrix library due to space constraints.
 Most operations are done on the stack so it should be reasonably fast.
 The code is simple enough to be easily extended as needed.
-It has been successfully been used in real time production environment.
+This has been successfully been used in hard real time production environment to replace Fortran code.

 Published under MIT License.